HEAR OUR HEART EAR BUS PROJECT

 The eustachian tube has 3 functions.

-1) to allow air to pass up or down the tube this keeping the air pressure equal on both sides of the eardrum.
+1) to allow air to pass up or down the tube which keeps the air pressure equal on both sides of the eardrum.

 2) to allow middle ear secretions to drain down the tube into the nose.